AnRkey/Grok-Desktop/README.md

 # Grok-Desktop v.1.1.0

 ## Description
-Grok-Desktop is a Nativefier based desktop application for Windows 10 and 11 that wraps `grok.com`, allowing desktop application-like access to Grok with support for xAI, Google, and Apple authentication.
+Grok-Desktop is an Electron-based desktop application for Windows 10 and 11 that wraps `grok.com`, allowing desktop-application-like access to Grok with support for xAI, Google, and Apple authentication.

 ## Features
 - Desktop application wrapper for grok.com
-- Tab functionality for multiple Grok conversations
+- Tabs functionality for multiple Grok conversations
 - Support for xAI, Google, and Apple authentication
 - No menu bar for a cleaner interface
+- Always-on-top function

 ## Download
 [Download Grok-Desktop_Installer-v1.1.0.exe](https://github.com/AnRkey/Grok-Desktop/releases/download/v1.1.0/Grok-Desktop_Installer-v1.1.0.exe)